Siddharth College of Arts, Science and Commerce: History

-It was founded on 20 June 1946 by the People's Education Society which was formed by Dr. Babasaheb Ambedkar.
+It was founded on 20 June 1946 by the People's Education Society which was formed by B. R. Ambedkar.
 It was the first educational institution by the nascent society which was founded nearly a year ago on 8 July 1945 with an aim of affording legal education to all sections of society.
 The commerce courses became available in 1980.

 It is housed in Buddha Bhavan, situated in the Fort area of Mumbai.
 Its office is located in Anand Bhavan, which has been declared as a heritage structure by the Heritage society of the MMRDA.
 The building is susceptible to flooding in heavy Mumbai monsoon.

 Over the years, Bharipa's Prakash Ambedkar (Babasaheb's grandson) and Republican Party's Ramdas Athawale – both Ambedkarite factions, but with differing perspectives on socio-political issues – have fought for control over the society and the college.

 Courses offered

 As of 2022, the college offered undergraduate coursework in Arts, Science and Commerce Streams.
 The college also enrolls graduate students in M.Sc. & Ph.D. programs.